fractus-io/keras-tutorial/README.md

 model.add(Dense(10, activation='softmax'))
 ```

-Keras offers handy method modelsumary() which prints summary of the model, so for model summary looks as follows:
+Keras offers handy method modelsumary() which prints summary of the model, so summary of our model looks as follows:

 _________________________________________________________________
 Layer (type)                 Output Shape              Param